ricardofalcao/ICMAHA-website/pages/about.md

   ### **Announcement**

   **Due to the current uncertainty caused by the Covid-19, we regret to inform that the conference  has been POSTPONED to a date of next year (not yet determined).
 We apologize for any inconvenience this may cause.
-Details will be posted as they become available.**
+Details will be posted here as they become available.**

   We hope to meet you next year in Aveiro!